Differentiation can be a big problem for many MBA applicants from over-represented countries like India.

 After losing a year to the expensive trial and error process, here’s what she did next.

 A management graduate with a major in marketing.
 2 years work experience at a book publishing company in a marketing role.
 2 years work experience as an independent marketing consultant.
 710 GMAT score.
 Soft skills trainer at an NGO.
-Also, a Tupperware Consultant since April 2015.
+Also, a Marketing Consultant since April 2015.

 “Your profile sounds interesting.
 Can you elaborate?”